Buffalo and Susquehanna Railroad: Reorganization and revival

 In 1920, the Goodyear's lumber mill in Norwich closed.
 The Potato Creek Railroad was owned by the Goodyears until about 1924 and then operated until 1928 by Keystone Chemical Company and then finally abandoned.
 The town of Norwich followed the path of Cross Fork and faded from history.
-The rest of the lumber mills in the area followed very shortly, as most of the forests had exhausted their supplies of wood by now.
+The rest of the lumber mills in the area followed shortly, as most of the forests had exhausted their supplies of wood by now.

-Although very profitable, in 1922, the Buffalo and Susquehanna Railroad tried to significantly cut the pay of its Telegraph Operators.
+Although profitable, in 1922, the Buffalo and Susquehanna Railroad tried to significantly cut the pay of its Telegraph Operators.
 The President of the Order of Telegraph Operators claimed that the Train Master of the Buffalo and Susquehanna Railroad traveled the entire line, telling operators that if they did not accept the pay cuts, their stations would be closed.
 The General Manager of the Buffalo and Susquehanna had to appear in front of the Railroad Labor Board, and claimed that the board had no jurisdiction in the matter.

 In December 1922, the stock of the Buffalo and Susquehanna Railroad Corporation saw an amazing 37 percent increase, as a significant amount of stock was sold.
 The rush on the stock was due to a previously announced $10 dividend, payable December 30.

 On December 30, 1922, the Interstate Commerce Commission reported to Congress that approximately 40 railroads in the United States had earned more than the 6 percent fair return standard set by the Transportation Act of 1920, yet none of them had returned any money, as set in the provision.
 The Buffalo and Susquehanna was listed as one of the Class 1 providers that did not return any of their excess earnings.
 The Buffalo and Susquehanna Railroad Corporation declared that the returns were tentative and not binding.
 Most other railroads denied the liability and contested the provisions of the act.

 In continued defiance of the Transportation Act of 1920, the Buffalo and Susquehanna declared an extra dividend of 2 1/2% for the year ending 1923.
 In November 1924, it was announced that the Buffalo and Susquehanna was expected to purchase 200 to 400 new hopper cars for their successful and profitable coal operations.